 When a tomato cracks, bacteria and fungus are able to get into the fruit and either begin the process of rotting or provide access for damaging pests to get into the plant.

 To prevent cracking, keep your tomato plants watered and the soil moist.
 You should add about 1-2 inches of water to the plants each week.
 To minimalize tomato cracking, also make sure that you water your tomato plants evenly and routinely.

-Protect your plants from becoming dehydrated when you are not home by putting a watering system in place.
-This is also important why it is necessary to mulch your tomatoes, with either plastic or organic mulch such as wood chips.
+Protect your plants from becoming dehydrated when you’re not home by putting a watering system in place.
+This is also why it’s necessary to mulch your tomatoes, with either plastic or organic mulch such as wood chips.

 The mulch helps to conserve moisture and keep diseases from spreading throughout the tomato plant.
 Red plastic mulch is the most effective for tomatoes and has proven itself to be the best mulch in preventing tomato splitting.

 Also, make sure that you fertilize your tomato plants properly.
 This is important for the health of the soil, so the tomatoes are able to grow and prosper.
 This will also help your tomato plant to produce more tomatoes.

 While cracking tomatoes are not aesthetically pleasing, they’re also potentially dangerous to surrounding plants and to your health if you eat them.